 Treatment for bipolar disorder involves working with mental health professionals to develop a plan with both medication and psychosocial interventions to achieve optimal health.
 Bipolar is a spectrum disorder because each person’s symptoms, life circumstances, and other health and mental health issues create a uniqueness that makes it impossible to treat everyone in the same way.

 Medication is necessary in most cases.
-A medication that works well for one Veteran may not help another, so it is important to work closely with prescribers to find a medication that works.
-No one treatment is best for all Veterans.
+However, no one treatment is best for all Veterans..
+A medication that works well for one Veteran may not help another, so it is important to work closely with prescribers to find a medication that works best for a particular individual.
 Programs and services at the VA treat each Veteran as an individual and work to determine which treatments and programs fit best with each Veterans’ personal needs and goals.

 Psychological Treatments and Social Supports